Disaster Restoration Tools for Mitigating Water, Fire, or Mold Damage

 In this post, we’ll share the different types of tools and equipment used by disaster restoration companies in Des Moines to take care of water, fire, or structural damage repairs.

-Types of Residential Property Damage and Restoration Equipment Categories
+Types of Residential Property Damage and Disaster Restoration Equipment

 Residential property damage occurs more often than most people think and can lead to serious financial repercussions for owners.
 The following is a list of the different types of damage your property can sustain following a disaster: